This site was built using Squarespace’s Om template, part of the Montauk family. The font is Kepler. (This page was inspired by Uses This.)

 - Pull film/TV watch history from Trakt, enrich with TMDB metadata

-(cast, director, poster, rating, runtime, genre)
+(cast, director, writer, poster, rating, runtime, genre)

 - Pull books from Goodreads RSS, backfill page counts from Open Library